Dragonmystic707/exalted-reincarnated/docs/System/The System.md

 ###  Influence Intimacy

 You may grant or *suppress* Intimacies in targets.
-Intimacy changes made this way are temporary, fading away after a couple of hours without reinforcement.
+Intimacy changes made this way are temporary.
+They last at least a Scene, but will fade away afterwards at the Storyteller’s discretion.

 #### Emotion